ElenaKhlebnikova/um-vet-frontend/README.md

 | ESLint/Prettier/Husky                                 | For linting/formatting/Git-hooks                                      |
 | Leaflet                    | To show an interactive map on the "Contact Us" page                                 |
 | Jest & RTL                                  | To write unit and integration tests                                          |
-GitHub Projects | To organise the workflow
+GitHub Projects | To track proogress on the project

 ## 👀 Project Overview